 Pharmacy students should inform Marcia Wells for issues regarding examsoft and wireless internet connection issues, and she will report the ticket for you.

-For further information regarding the School of Pharmacy technology area or to report any problems, please contact: Marcia Wells, Technology Manager, Phone: 318-342-1716 or Greg Andrews, Information Technology Specialist, Phone: 318-342-3418.
+For further information regarding the School of Pharmacy technology area or to report any problems, please contact: Marcia Wells, Technology Manager, Phone: 318-342-1716, or Greg Andrews, Information Technology Specialist, Phone: 318-342-3418.
 To open a reporting ticket please go to: https://webservices.ulm.edu/computersos/